William G. Farrow

 William Glover Farrow (September 24, 1918 – October 15, 1942) was a lieutenant in the United States Army Air Forces who participated in the Doolittle Raid.
 In February 1942, he volunteered to participate in the raid, which took place on April 18 that year.
 Farrow was captured by the Japanese after the completion of his bombing mission.
-Along with two other crew members, he was tried and sentenced to death and executed by firing squad for firing machine guns at civilian targets.
+He was tried, and along with two other crew members, sentenced to death and executed by firing squad.
 His ashes were recovered and interred in the Arlington National Cemetery in 1946, and he posthumously received multiple awards.

 Early life

 William Farrow was born in Darlington, South Carolina, on September 24, 1918.
 His father Isaac was employed at a cigarette company in Raleigh, North Carolina; his mother Jessie, born in 1897, was the daughter of a wealthy tobacco warehouse owner.
 At age sixteen, William became an Eagle Scout.
 He graduated from St. John's High School in May 1935, and went on to attend the University of South Carolina.